aoskarih/Vibrations-with-AIMS/README.md

 ### Calculating transition intensities

-When the output files of the vibrational calculations are ready, the script `FCI.py` should be ran in root directory which for our example is "*Benzene*".
+When the output files of the vibrational calculations are ready, first should be checked that the folder and filenames are correct at the top of the script `FCI.py`.
+Then the script should be ran in root directory which for our example is "*Benzene*".
 The script will make a `intensity.dat` file which will have the spectrum we are after.
 You can change the filename at the bottom of `FCI.py`.
 When running the script it is recommended to direct the output to a file, for example `python FCI.py >& fci.out`.

 There's few things that can be modified in `FCI.py`.
 At the top of the file there's variables `S_lim`, `m_lim` and `n_lim`.
 These control the number of transitions that is calculated. `S_lim` drops out vibrational modes that aren't relevant. `m_lim` is the ceiling for the sum of vibrational quantum numbers of the initial state and `n_lim` is the corresponding value for the final state.
 There shouln't be any problems with the runtime of the script as long as `m_lim` and `n_lim` are kept reasonably small (defaults: m=2, n=3).

-Script can also be provided with a file which sets the positions of 0-0 peaks.
+The script can also be given a file which sets the positions of 0-0 peaks.
 If no such file is provided the script will read total energies from the relaxation calculations and calculate the positions for the peaks from those values.
-The file should have the energy of initial state in first line and then the energies of final states on their own lines in the same order that they are calculated in the script and nothing else.
+The file should have the energy of initial state in the first line and then the energies of the final states on their own lines in the same order that they are calculated in the script and nothing else.
 Example:
 ```
 0.000
 9.055